Conducting clinical trials

 • All currently-approved study documents as required for a new clinical trial application

 • Letter from the current local sponsor indicating transfer of local sponsorship to the new local sponsor.
-This letter should be copied to the new local sponsor and the respective trial site PI and IRB
+This letter should be copied to the new local sponsor and the respective investigator site PI(s) and IRB(s).

-Upon receipt of the new clinical trial application from the new local sponsor, the current local sponsor should submit a Trial Status Report to indicate the change of local sponsor.
-This can be done by indicating the trial status as "premature site closure" and providing the reason as change of local sponsor.
+Upon receipt of the approval of the new clinical trial application from the new local sponsor, the current local sponsor should submit a Trial Status Report to indicate the change of local sponsor.
+This can be done by indicating the trial status as "premature closure" and providing the reason as change of local sponsor.

 Change in contact person